akshay11agrawal/toll-calculator/README.md

 - TollFreeDateCheckerTest : Test scenarios based on weekends and specific month & year
 - TollFreeVehicleCheckerTest : Test scenarios based on vehicle type

-Also, the gif in the challenge is from "Hacker" movie
+Also, the gif in the challenge is from "Hackers" movie